pham-ngoc-nhi/diabetes-prediction/README.md

 So, in general, the notebooks used were divided into 7 parts:

-1.The search for data
+- 1. The search for data
-2.Exploratory analysis
+- 2. Exploratory analysis
-3.Pre-Processing
+- 3.Pre-Processing
-4.Tests
+- 4.Tests
-5.Splitting the data between training and testing.
+- 5.Splitting the data between training and testing.
-6.Training
+- 6.Training
-7.Test
+- 7.Test

 ## 🚀 Key features
 - Train on the Pima Indian Diabetes dataset